In the face of the problem of unwanted dogs, shelters are necessary but should always be a temporary solution before adoption.

 In the framework of Stray Animal Management Programmes (as practised by VIER PFOTEN), the Catch, Neuter and Release approach involves the animals being released at the exact location where they were caught and consequently sheltering is avoided.

 While shelters are reaching high animal welfare standards in some countries (e.g. Germany or Austria), this is not the case everywhere.
-In some countries, public shelters are known to be synonymous with “death camps” for the dogs there (see for example the VIER PFOTEN Report of 2014 on Romanian public shelters).
+In some countries, public shelters are known to be synonymous with “death camps” for the dogs there (for example in Romanian public shelters).

 During the period of sheltering, the basic needs of the dogs (known as the “five freedoms”) have to be respected (freedom from hunger and thirst, freedom from discomfort, freedom from pain, injury or disease, freedom to express normal behaviour and freedom from fear and distress).
 Moreover, to limit the period of sheltering, shelters should (re)educate and (re)socialise the dogs to increase their chances of being adopted and to prevent their being abandoned again.